What is Medicare Part C – Medicare Advantage Plan?

 Medicare Advantage plans come in both HMO and PPO policies and can vary depending on your geographic location.
 Make sure to speak with a Coverage2Care agent to check availability in your area for Medicare Advantage plans as they vary from county to county.

-A Part C/Medicare Advantage Plan is NOT a Medicare Supplement/Medigap plan.
+A Medicare Part C/Medicare Advantage Plan is NOT a Medicare Supplement/Medigap plan.

 What does Medicare Advantage cover?